Skip to main content

 }

 You can keep adding more configurators to your component as long as they are in different functions.
-Whatever you export in PARAMETERS must return a SKYCAD.Configurator, so that you can preview the configurator in the component-maker (using the dropdown at the top-left corner).
+Whatever you export in PARAMETERS must return a SKYCAD.Configurator, so that you can preview the configurator in the component-editor (using the dropdown at the top-left corner).
 After creating the functions that generate configurators, you should be able to preview them like this:

 Update Properties From Parameters